-- Read the NHS BSA overseas transfer out guide and application pack.
+- Members contributing to the scheme in England and Wales should read the NHS BSA overseas transfer out guide and application pack.

 If you are transferring to a registered occupational pension scheme and you have more than two calendar years NHS pensionable service, you can apply to transfer at any time before your normal pension age.

 If you have less than two calendar years NHS pensionable service, you must join the receiving scheme and initiate a transfer within 12 months of leaving the NHS and before your normal pension age.

 If you are transferring to a registered insurance company and you have more than two calendar years NHS pensionable service, you need to have left NHS pensionable service and applied for the transfer at least 12 months before your normal pension age.